ghubb00/ghubb00.github.io/_pages/about.md

   - /about.html
 ---

-Gregory Hubbard is a current third-year medical student (M3) at Eastern Virginia Medical School passionate about healthcare and medical education.
-I am particularly interested in the molecular and immunogenic basis of chronic disease.
-My current research focuses on the paracrine mediators of cellular injury and the immunogenic factors that preclude pathogenesis.
+Gregory Hubbard is a third-year medical student (M3) at Eastern Virginia Medical School with a strong passion for healthcare, medical education, and neurology.
+He is particularly interested in the molecular and immunogenic basis of neurological diseases, with a focus on understanding how cellular injury and immune responses contribute to pathogenesis.
+His current research explores the paracrine mediators of cellular injury and the immunogenic factors involved in chronic neurological conditions.
+Gregory is excited to pursue a neurology residency, where he hopes to further his understanding of the nervous system and contribute to advancing treatments for neurological disorders.

 # Academic Activity